Michael Bay's unrealized projects: I Am Number Four sequel

-In February 2011, screenwriter Marti Noxon told Collider.com that plans for an imminent I Am Number Four sequel were shelved due to the disappointing performance of the first installment at the box office.
+In February 2011, screenwriter Marti Noxon told Collider that plans for an imminent I Am Number Four sequel were shelved due to the disappointing performance of the first installment at the box office.

-In 2013, director D. J. Caruso was asked if there are any possibilities that The Power of Six will get a movie adaption, he replied: "There's been some talk in the past couple of months about trying to do something because there is this audience appetite out there [...].
+In 2013, director D. J. Caruso was asked if there are any possibilities that The Power of Six will get a movie adaptation.
+He replied: "There's been some talk in the past couple of months about trying to do something because there is this audience appetite out there [...].
 Most of the people on Twitter that contact me from all over the world ask, "Where's the next movie?"
 I think DreamWorks is getting those too so it'll be interesting.
-I don't know if I'd be involved, but I know they're talking about it."
+I don't know if I'd be involved, but I know they're talking about it".

 Untitled Taylor Lautner film

-On 16 February 2011, Bay and Platinum Dunes were talking with Taylor Lautner to develop a movie for Lautner to star with a script from Jason Hall.
+On 16 February 2011, Bay and Platinum Dunes were talking with Taylor Lautner about developing a movie for Lautner to star with a script from Jason Hall.
 There have been no further announcements since.

 Inherit the Earth

-On 22 February 2011, Bay will produce the sci-fi film Inherit the Earth, through Platinum Dunes with JT Petty writing the film for Columbia Pictures.
-On 8 January 2015, Andrew Adamson is set to direct Inherit the Earth, with Oren Uziel writing the script.
-On 7 December 2016, Mike Flanagan replaced Adamson as director and write a new script.
+On 22 February 2011, it was announced that Bay would produce the sci-fi film Inherit the Earth through Platinum Dunes, with JT Petty writing the film for Columbia Pictures.
+On 8 January 2015, Andrew Adamson was set to direct Inherit the Earth, with Oren Uziel writing the script.
+On 7 December 2016, Mike Flanagan replaced Adamson as director and would write a new script.
 On 21 August 2018, Kornél Mundruczó replaced Flanagan as director with his wife Kata Wéber writing a new script and without Platinum Dunes' involvement.

 Cocaine Cowboys TV series

-On 20 March 2011, HBO ordered Michelle Ashford's series Cocaine Cowboys; inspired by Billy Corben's 2006 documentary Cocaine Cowboys and will be executive-produced by Ashford, Bay, and Jerry Bruckheimer.
-On 18 September 2014, TNT took the project.
+On 20 March 2011, HBO ordered Michelle Ashford's series Cocaine Cowboys; it was inspired by Billy Corben's 2006 documentary Cocaine Cowboys and would be executive-produced by Ashford, Bay and Jerry Bruckheimer.
+On 18 September 2014, TNT took over the project.
 Michael Stahl-David, Elizabeth Perkins, Kristen Hager, Kelsey Siepser, Adria Arjona, and Óscar Jaenada were cast as the leads.
 On 26 March 2015, TNT ordered the pilot to be redeveloped.

 The Hauntrepreneur

-On 27 May 2011, Bay and Platinum Dunes will produce Scott Rosenberg's family fantasy script The Hauntrepreneur, about a family hires a peculiar man, the Hauntrepreneur, to help them adjust to a new town for Paramount Pictures.
+On 27 May 2011, it was announced that Bay and Platinum Dunes would produce Scott Rosenberg's family fantasy script The Hauntrepreneur about a family hires a peculiar man, the Hauntrepreneur, to help them adjust to a new town for Paramount Pictures.
 On 25 January 2012, Russell Brand was set to play the Hauntrepreneur.
 There have been no further announcements since.

 Outsiders TV series

-On 20 October 2011, Bay's Platinum Dunes, Adam Glass, and CBS Television Studios were producing Glass' drama Outsiders, for The CW.
+On 20 October 2011, Bay's Platinum Dunes, Adam Glass and CBS Television Studios were producing Glass' drama Outsiders for The CW.